Read more to learn information about The Hellebore Press.

 Our tips?
 Haunt us.
 Captivate us.
 Move us.
 Grip us with your magnetic verse and bold brushstrokes.
 Lure us into the depths of your soul and all that consumes you.

 Be sure to review past issues to get an idea of what we publish.
-The work is incredibly diverse and eclectic since we want to create a canon of literature and art that transforms the publishing landscape.
+The Hellebore features incredibly diverse and eclectic work since we want to create a canon of literature and art that transforms the publishing landscape.
 But rest assured, it is always exceptional, so send us your best!

 Is there anything you won’t accept?

-We do not accept submissions that contain excessive or unwarranted violence, racism and discrimination, or anti-LGBTQIA+ sentiments.
-Hate slurs/speech, gratuitous cursing, and obscene/graphic language is not our cup of tea.
+We do not accept submissions that contain excessive or unwarranted violence, ableist language, racism and discrimination, or anti-LGBTQIA+ sentiments.
+Gratuitous cursing and obscene/graphic language is not our cup of tea.
+Any work that includes hate slurs or hate speech will be automatically declined.

 When and where can I send submissions?